Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Universities may ask for bank statements, scholarship notifications, or financial guarantees as evidence that the student can cover the costs associated with studying and living in the host country.

-It's important for international students to carefully review the specific financial proof requirements of the country they plan to study in and the universities they apply to.
 These requirements may vary, so staying informed and preparing the necessary documentation in advance is crucial for a smooth visa application and university admission process.

-How to study in Germany - Step 4: Language Proficiency
+Step 4: Language Proficiency

 Before applying, carefully check the language requirements of the university and program you are interested in.
 Ensure that the certification or evidence you provide is valid and meets the specified criteria.
 If in doubt, contact the university's admissions office for guidance.